Giselle: Early productions

 In 1844, American ballerina Mary Ann Lee arrived in Paris to study with Coralli for a year.
 She returned to the United States in 1841 with the directions for Giselle and other ballets.
 Lee was the first to present Giselle in the United States.
 She did this on 1 January 1846 in Boston at the Howard Athenæum.
 George Washington Smith played Albrecht.
 Lee danced Giselle (again with Smith) on 13 April 1846 at the Park Theatre in New York City.

-In January 1911 Nijinsky danced in Giselle at the Mariinsky Theatre in St. Petersburg for the Imperial Ballet, with the Tsarina Maria Feodorovna in attendance.
+In January 1911 Nijinsky danced in Giselle at the Mariinsky Theatre in Saint Petersburg for the Imperial Ballet, with the Tsarina Maria Feodorovna in attendance.
 His costume, which had been designed by Alexandre Benois and used in Paris before, caused a scandal, as he danced in tights without the then-common trousers.
 He refused to apologize and was dismissed from the Imperial Ballet.

 The ballet was staged by Diaghilev's Ballets Russes later in 1911 at the Royal Opera, Covent Garden, with Tamara Karsavina and Nijinsky as Giselle and Albrecht.
 Anna Pavlova danced Giselle with her own company in 1913.
 Alicia Markova danced the role with the Vic-Wells Ballet in 1934, and Margot Fonteyn took the role in 1937 when Markova left the company.
 The English loved Giselle.
 In 1942, for example, three different companies were dancing the ballet in London.

 In a departure from the traditional Giselle, Frederic Franklin restaged the ballet in 1984 as Creole Giselle for the Dance Theatre of Harlem.
 This adaptation set the ballet among the Creoles and African Americans in 1840s Louisiana.

 A 2012 novel by author Guy Mankowski entitled Letters from Yelena follows the journey of a principal dancer as she performs the role of Giselle in Saint Petersburg.

+The 2019 South Korean TV series Angel's Last Mission: Love features a blind ballerina who is to play the title role of Giselle in a production staged by the Fantasia Ballet Company.